 EXPLAINER: Killer drones vie for supremacy over Ukraine

-They are precise, small in size, able to engage a target in relatively large numbers like a swarm of wasps and above all, they’re cheap.
+They are precise, small in size, able to effectively penetrate air defenses when fired in groups and above all, they’re cheap.

-In Russia’s invasion of Ukraine, drones have cemented their reputation as a potent, hard-to-stop and cost-effective weapon to seek out and destroy targets while simultaneously spreading the kind of terror that can fray the resolve of soldiers and civilians alike.
+In Russia’s invasion of Ukraine, killer drones have cemented their reputation as a potent, cost-effective weapon that can seek out and destroy targets while simultaneously spreading the kind of terror that can fray the resolve of soldiers and civilians alike.

-They’re also quickly surpassing missiles as the remote weapon of choice because they can be put into any combat theater in greater numbers much more cheaply.
+They’re also quickly surpassing missiles as the remote weapon of choice.
+Known as “the poor man’s cruise missile,” the flying death machines can flood any combat theater much more cheaply.

-Russia’s unleashing of successive waves of the Iranian-made Shahed drones over Ukraine has multiple aims — take out key targets, crush morale and ultimately drain the enemy’s war chest and weapons trying to defend against them as the conflict evolves into a longer war of attrition.
+Russia’s unleashing of successive waves of the Iranian-made Shahed drones over Ukraine has multiple goals — taking out key targets, crushing morale, and ultimately draining the enemy’s war chest and weapons as they try to take them out.

 “It is difficult to hit serious targets with such drones,” Bielieskov said.